KhaiTTNguyen/CIS_4517_DataIntensive_and_CloudComputing/Project_Final/README.md

 # Testing
-* Incremental tesitng when implement new feature, no assumptions
+* Incremental testing when implement new feature, no assumptions

 # Installation (on Linux)
 * BeatifulSoup4